 Elizabeth M.Z.
 Farmer

 Elizabeth M.Z.
-Farmer (Betsy) is dedicated to improving systems and services to more fully and adequately meet the needs of youth and their families.
+Farmer (Betsy) (she/her) is dedicated to improving systems and services to more fully and adequately meet the needs of youth and their families.
 Her work for the past 35 years has focused on youth with mental health disorders, particularly youth who are served across multiple sectors of the child-serving system, with a focus on understanding patterns and pathways through the service system, improving quality of services, and supporting long-term positive outcomes for youth.
 This work has been supported by a series of NIMH-funded studies and collaborations with colleagues in social work, psychology, psychiatry, education, and other disciplines across the nation.

 Farmer brings a strong interdisciplinary lens to these issues, and has held faculty positions in social work (Case Western Reserve University, Virginia Commonwealth University), health policy (Penn State University), and psychiatry (Duke University).
 Her graduate studies focused on comparative/historical sociology, with a particular focus on revolutions and social movements and the influence of large-scale social institutions/structures on individual lifecourse trajectories.
 During her graduate school years, Farmer worked in the mental health field, first as a house parent with young adults who were dually diagnosed with mental health and intellectual disabilities and then as a treatment foster parent with youth who had mental health disorders and significant aggressive behavior.
 These experiences transformed her interests in the intersection of individual lives, social structures, organizational systems, and lifecourse pathways.
 As a treatment foster parent, Farmer grappled with the challenges and opportunities of public child-serving systems (particularly the ways that mental health, education, and child welfare intersect and influence youths’ lives), the juxtaposition of serious problematic behavior and typical developmental processes, and the necessity for providers to navigate the opportunities and difficulties of working within large-scale bureaucracies while striving to provide appropriate, high quality, individualized, future-oriented services, supports, and environments for youth.
 Through it all, she was struck by the amazing resilience of youth and the tremendous need for professionals who could recognize youths’ strengths and challenges, support them across time, and provide the relationships, skills, and expertise necessary to create a world in which they could grow and flourish.